100 Great Reasons to Visit Cape Town

 Kirstenbosch Botanical Gardens

-Cape Town Culture
+The Cape Town Culture

-1. Woodstock – go on street art (graffiti) tour of this artsy neighborhood to learn more about the eclectic people who live here.
+1. Woodstock – go on a street art (graffiti) tour of this artsy neighborhood to learn more about the eclectic people who live here.

 2. Fugard Theater – catch a play at this historic theatre where you will see some of the country’s best productions.